Parental Controls

 We have more recommendations about how to enable specific restrictions later in this guide.

-If your child has an older iPhone, or they have the only Apple device in your household, then you might need to consider setting up Screen Time Only, without any remote features.
+If your child has an older iPhone, or they have the only Apple device in your household, then you might need to consider setting up Screen Time only without Apple Family.

 Borrow your Child’s iPhone and access Screen Time